gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

 Title: WebGL Implementing A Matrix Stack
 Description: How to implement canvas 2d's translate/rotate/scale functions in WebGL

 This article is a continuation of [WebGL 2D DrawImage](webgl-2d-drawimage.html).
 If you haven't read that I suggest [you start there](webgl-2d-drawimage.html).

 In that last article we implemented the WebGL equivilent of Canvas 2D's `drawImage` function including its ability to specify both the source rectangle and the destination rectangle.

 What we haven't done yet is let us rotate and/or scale it from any arbitrary point.
-We could do that by adding more arguments, at a minimum we'd to specify a center point, a rotation and an x and y scale.
+We could do that by adding more arguments, at a minimum we'd need to specify a center point, a rotation and an x and y scale.
 Fortunately there's a more generic and useful way.
 The way the Canvas 2D API does that is with a matrix stack.
 The matrix stack functions of the Canvas 2D API are `save`, `restore`, `translate`, `rotate`, and `scale`.